Composed Vision-Language Retrieval for Skin Cancer Case Search via Joint Alignment of Global and Local Representations: Conclusion

 \section{Conclusion}

-We investigate composed image retrieval for skin cancer case search, where each query pairs an image with clinical text to retrieve relevant cases from an image database of biopsy-confirmed diagnoses.
+In this work, we investigate composed image retrieval for skin cancer case search, where each query pairs an image with clinical text to retrieve relevant cases from an image database of biopsy- or expert-confirmed diagnoses.
 Our approach learns hierarchical composed representations and ranks targets using a weighted global-local similarity that balances holistic semantics with discriminative local cues.
 By returning clinically comparable, biopsy-confirmed cases, the framework provides intuitive decision support and enables efficient access to evidence.